cosmos/sdk-tutorials/academy/6-cosmjs-1/index.md

 ## Next up

-As you learn about CosmJS in thsi chapter, start your journey with an introduction in the [next section](./cosmjs-intro.md).
+As you learn about CosmJS in this chapter, start your journey with an introduction in the [next section](./cosmjs-intro.md).

 ## Developer resources